The NoCo Rebuilding Network is a 100% volunteer effort of engaged local community members.

 Co-founder Larry is specialist in protected area infrastructure, is an affiliate of the Center for Protected Area Management and Training at Colorado State and a Faculty Affiliate in the Werner College of Natural Resources at CSU.
 He is a licensed general contractor in Larimer County and owns and operates Delphic Productions, a design/build company in northern Colorado established in 1972 and still operating.

-Outreach Coordinator Brian is the Founder and Principal of the architecture studio, U/R Design.
+Brian is the Founder and Principal of the architecture studio, U/R Design.
 He is also a member of Colorado State University’s Institute for Built Environment and the American Institute for Architects.
 He is also a Board member of the Fort Collins Food Co-op.
 Brian has received advanced training in Firewise construction Methodology and helped shape Steamboat Springs’ Green Building Code.
-Brian is currently working directly with disaster survivors on rebuilding their homes and is the educational Liaison for NCRN.
+Brian is currently working directly with disaster survivors on rebuilding their homes.

 Kelly received her associate degree in Solar Technology from Penn State University and later became an assistant Civil Engineer with the New Jersey Dept. of Transportation.
 She works on many personal projects that involve writing, social networking and graphic and web design.
 Kelly, along with her husband Curt, lost her house in the Crystal Fire.